-While it’s important to put a lot of consideration into your kitten’s first night and prioritize their comfort, don’t stress too much.
-Stephen Quandt, a certified feline training and behavior specialist and founder of Cat Behavior Help, says a kitten’s first night isn’t going to affect their lives and how well they settle.
-They might simply just need some time to adjust.
+Stephen Quandt, a certified feline training and behavior specialist and founder of Cat Behavior Help, offers reassurance: a kitten’s first night isn’t going to have a big impact on their lives and how well they settle.
+But having a good setup can offer peace of mind.

 Can a Kitten Sleep Alone on the First Night?

-If you’re OK with your high-spirited kitty possibly play-attacking your toes through the covers, licking your hair, or even sleeping on you, they can sleep in your room.
-However, if you prefer uninterrupted sleep, Dr. Todd says it’s best to set up a place for them to sleep elsewhere and think about where you want them to sleep in the long run.
+Dr. Todd advises new cat parents to think about where you want your kitten to sleep in the long run.
 She adds that if you have two kittens, they can cuddle up with the other when they want to sleep.

 iStock/Bogdan Kurylo

-How to Prep a Kitten’s Bedroom For a Cozy, Comfortable Night’s Sleep
+How To Prep a Kitten’s Bedroom for a Comfortable Night’s Sleep

 When you first bring your kitten home, Dr. Todd says it’s best to confine them to one room to start.
 She adds that your kitten should be the only pet with access to this room.
 Once they’re settled, they can begin to explore the rest of the home.